digitalrebar/doc/deployment/directory-layout.rst

 and optional workloads (such as **kubernetes**, **ceph**, **hardware**).

 The workloads each have their own GIT repository.
-The Digital Rebar **core** repository is the essential, engine that drives Digital Rebar and can operate alone from any of the workload components.
+The Digital Rebar **core** repository is the essential engine that drives Digital Rebar and can operate alone from any of the workload components.
 The workload components of Digital Rebar have built-in dependencies on the **core**.
 Workloads are not required to be part of the Digital Rebar project to run on the framework.